Getting Things Done

 Break Things Down

 Let’s look at my first item, “Clean the bathroom.”
 This seems like a pretty innocuous thing to put on a To-Do list.
-I look at this item and I think to myself, “All I gotta do is go in there and clean the mirror, wipe the sink, scrub the toilet, sweep the floor….Wait a Minute!
+I look at this item and I think to myself, “All I gotta do is go in there and clean the mirror, wipe the sink, scrub the toilet, sweep/vacuum the hardwood floors….Wait a Minute!
 This isn’t as simple as I thought!”

 I automatically bypassed this task every time I saw it because it was too complicated to wrap my mind around all at once.
 Now, when I broke this down into a smaller steps and set it up as a project, it was much easier to deal with.
 Let’s say we take these steps as what’s needed to clean the bathroom: